 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Analytics, Industry, Latvia, Markets and Companies
+Keyword tags: Analytics, Good for Business, Industry, Lithuania, Markets and Companies

-Latest data compiled by the Central Statistical Bureau of Latvia show that compared to June manufacturing turnover in July 2014 (1) according to seasonally adjusted data (at current prices), grew by 0.7%, of which by 1.9% in export (increase in Eurozone of 5.1% and drop in Non-eurozone of 5.1%).
+Latest data compiled by the Central Statistical Bureau show that compared to August, manufacturing turnover1 in September 2015 according to seasonally adjusted data (at current prices) increased by 0.2%.
+Growth of 1.2% was recorded in export, of which increase of 1.5% in Eurozone, and of 1.2% in Non-eurozone.